 "Learning from the past to understand the present and prepare for the future"

 The History department aims to explore many key events in British and world history in order to widen students' perspectives of society.
-Through the study of History we aim to develop, within each individual student, personal learning and thinking skills to equip students for a variety of academic and vocational challenges.
-Lessons are taught using a variety of methods to appeal to the wide variety of student learning styles.
+Through the study of history we aim to develop, within each individual student, learning and thinking skills to equip them for a variety of academic and vocational challenges.
+Lessons are taught using a range of methods to appeal to varied student learning styles.
 Through group work, discussion and debate we aim to encourage positive participation.

 Key Stage 3: 30 mins per week

 GCSE: 1 hr 30 mins per week

-The department offers a number of visits and in school workshops e.g. a four day visit to Berlin offered to all students taking GCSE History and a Year 9 trenches workshop.
+The department offers a number of visits and in-school workshops, such as a four-day visit to Berlin offered to all students taking GCSE History, and a Year 9 trenches workshop.

 Key Stage 3